 A member may be removed by the governor at any time (1) for cause after notice and hearing, (2) for failing to submit any report required in subdivision 5, or (3) for missing three consecutive scheduled meetings of the board.
 The chair shall inform the governor of a member missing the three meetings.
 The secretary of the board shall inform in writing a member after two consecutive missed meetings and before the next meeting that the member is subject to removal by missing the next meeting.
 Vacancies on the board shall be filled by the governor, with the advice and consent of the senate, for the remainder of the unexpired term.

-By November 15 of each year, the board shall prepare and deliver to the legislature and the governor a report which shall include the following:
+By November 15 of each year, the board shall prepare and deliver to the legislature and the governor a report that includes the following:

-(f) a brief summary of board rules proposed or adopted during the period with appropriate citations to the state register and published rules;
+(6) a brief summary of board rules proposed or adopted during the period with appropriate citations to the State Register and published rules;

-(h) a summary by category of the substance of the complaints and requests referred to in (g) above and the responses of the board thereto;
+(8) a summary by category of the substance of the complaints and requests referred to in clause (7) and the responses of the board thereto; and

-(i) a listing of all grants, loans or other forms of assistance given by the board.
-This listing shall indicate (1) the recipients of board assistance who are members of the board or its advisory committees, and (2) each recipient sponsoring organization having a member of the board or its advisory committees as a director, officer or employee.
-The indication required in clause (2) shall also specify the name of the member who is the officer, director or employee.
-The listing shall also include the amount of money, number of grants, and the basis for the allocations made to major arts organizations, to individuals, for statewide distribution, for regional distribution, for sponsor assistance to community organizations, and for sponsor assistance to educational organizations.
+(9) a listing of all grants, loans, or other forms of assistance given by the board.
+This listing must indicate (i) the recipients of board assistance who are members of the board or its advisory committees and (ii) each recipient sponsoring organization having a member of the board or its advisory committees as a director, officer, or employee.
+The indication required in item (ii) must also specify the name of the member who is the officer, director, or employee.
+The listing must also include the amount of money, number of grants, and the basis for the allocations made to major arts organizations, to individuals, for statewide distribution, for regional distribution, for sponsor assistance to community organizations, and for sponsor assistance to educational organizations.

 Official Publication of the State of Minnesota